“You were born to be real not to be perfect. You are here to be you, not to live someone else’s life.”

 “Imperfection is a form of freedom.”
 Anh Ngo

 All these examples show that our imperfections give us uniqueness and make everyone different.
 Imagine a world with all perfect people.
 How boring it would have been!
 These are imperfections which make our lives excited and thriving.
 An idea of perfection imposes reinforced standards that we cannot attain which gives us a feeling of discontentment and discouragement.
-Life would be much easier if stop thinking about perfection and start embracing our imperfections because imperfection is real while perfection is not.
+Life would be much easier if we stop thinking about perfection and start embracing our imperfections because imperfection is real while perfection is not.
 We should strive for imperfection as it gives a zeal for betterment and completeness.
 In the end, I would like to say that accept your imperfections and live a life that is perfectly imperfect.

 “Your imperfections are marks of authenticity and that is the beauty of you.”
 Isaac Fowler